mckramer/jquery-accounting/README.md

 # jQuery.accounting
 #### Plugin for [accounting.js](http://josscrowcroft.github.io/accounting.js/)

+This is a simple, jQuery plugin wrapper for accounting.js.
+It allows you to format data values directly from HTML.

 ## API

 Head on over to the [website](http://mckramer.github.io/jquery-accounting/) for full information, including documentation on options and methods.

+## Changelog
+v0.1.0 ALPHA
+Initial public release

-## Options
+## Roadmap
-TODO
+1. Add support for `unformat`
+2. Add support for `formatColumns`
+3. Add automatic handling for input fields (using `$.val`)
+4. Add hooks to automatically format on set and unformat on get?

 ## Versioning
-Will follow the versioning of accounting.js as closely as possible.
+Will follow semantic verioning with the possibility of following the major release versioning of accounting.js if feasible.

 ## Author
 Max Kramer